Tobias-Abele/FijiMacros/README.md

 # FijiMacros
-Collection of useful Fiji macros for microscope image processing and analysis
+Collection of useful Fiji macros for microscope image processing and analysis, written in the 'ImageJ Macro' language